 Records galore for Garry Sobers and Frank Worrell, who punished England in Barbados with a partnership of 399, West Indies' highest for the fourth wicket and their highest for any wicket against England.
 Sobers made 226 and Worrell was unbeaten on 197, having batted for 682 minutes, then the longest innings by a West Indian.
 He and Sobers were the first pair to bat through two consecutive days of a Test, though there was a rest day in between and an hour was lost to rain on the first day of their alliance.

 Birth of the first New Zealander to take 100 Test wickets.
-The robust, indefatigable seamer Dick Motz wasn't used to success - New Zealand won only four of his 32 Tests - but he got to 100 in his last Test, at The Oval in 1969.
-Good job he did, as at the end of the summer it was discovered that he'd been bowling for 18 months with a displaced vertebra.
+The robust, indefatigable seamer Dick Motz wasn't used to success - New Zealand won only four of his 32 Tests - but he got to 100 wickets in his last match, at The Oval in 1969.
+Good job he did, as at the end of the summer it was discovered that he had been bowling for 18 months with a displaced vertebra.
 He retired immediately.
 As a beefy lower-order slogger Motz was a dangerous customer, and made three fifties, all against England, all laden with sixes.

 Australia lost back-to-back home Tests for the first time since 1954.
 If it's Sydney, it must be the spinners doing the damage: Messrs Bedi, Prasanna and Chandrasekhar shared 16 wickets.
 This squared the series at 2-2, but Australia took the series with a tight win in the final Test.

 A landslide in Johannesburg.
 South Africa thrashed Pakistan by a whopping 157 runs in the second Mandela Trophy final.
 Gary Kirsten and Mike Rindel had hammered 190 for the first wicket, and Pakistan showed no stomach for chasing 267: they were swiftly 42 for 6, and nobody made more than Wasim Akram's 26.